-A mortgage modification is a significant change your lender can make to your loan terms when you are about to miss a mortgage payment or after you’ve missed one or more mortgage payments.
+A mortgage modification is a significant chance your lender can make to your loan terms when you are about to miss a mortgage payment or after you’ve missed one or more mortgage payments.
 The main goal of a mortgage modification is to prevent foreclosure so you get to stay in your home and the lender avoids the expenses of seizing and reselling the property.

-In order to qualify for a mortgage modification, you typically must demonstrate that you are suffering from a significant hardship, but not all lenders require this.
+To qualify for a mortgage modification, you typically must demonstrate that you are suffering from a significant hardship, but not all lenders require this.

-What is considered a hardship?
+What is Considered a Hardship?

-Entering into a loan modification will likely have a negative effect on your credit, but it will be less severe than you’d see with a foreclosure and you can take steps to improve your credit that will help you get back on track.
+Entering into a loan modification will likely have a negative effect on your credit, but it will be less severe than you’d see with a foreclosure, and you can take steps to improve your credit that will help you get back on track.
 At Soble Law, we offer resources and information on how to best build a credit score after a negative impact.

 A mortgage modification will lower your monthly payments, though it may result in greater total costs for you over the lifetime of the loan.
 If you qualify for a mortgage modification, your payment reduction may be achieved through any of several methods, including:

 Cutting your interest rate by several points can lower your monthly payment significantly.
 But, rate-reduction modifications often use an approach in which your interest rate and monthly payment amount increase periodically (typically every five years) for the remainder of the loan’s lifespan.

 If your financial hardship is related to periodic payment increases associated with an adjustable-rate mortgage (ARM), the lender may opt to convert you to a fixed-rate loan that’s more predictable and manageable.

-- Principal reduction: In extremely rare instances, the lender may lower the principal portion of your loan, effectively handing you a chunk of equity in your house.
+In extremely rare instances, the lender may lower the principal portion of your loan, effectively handing you a chunk of equity in your house.
 If you’re given that type of modification, consult your tax advisor, because the equity you receive may be considered taxable income.

+Strictly speaking, a mortgage refinance is not a modification because it generates a new loan agreement, rather than adjusting your existing one.
+It’s seldom a viable alternative for modification candidates because qualifying for a new loan could be difficult.
+Source: (experian.com).
 A loan modification is different from a refinance.
 When you take a loan modification, you change the terms of your loan directly through your lender.
 Most lenders agree to modifications only if you’re at immediate risk of foreclosure.
 A loan modification can also help you change the terms of your loan if your home loan is underwater.